Class 4 Gambling Policy and TAB Board Venue Policy consultation

 This applies to:

-Applications in the first instance are to be made in writing and addressed to:
+Applications for both types of consent are to be made in writing and addressed to:

 The District Licensing Agency